-An essential component of working in a C-suite role is earning a doctor of nursing practice (DNP) degree, which demonstrates a mastery of professional practice and expertise in clinical knowledge.
-Registered nurses (RNs) who take an online DNP program learn what being an effective nurse manager means and the role of female leadership in healthcare.
+An essential component of working in a C-suite role in earning a doctor of nursing practice (DNP) degree, which demonstrates a mastery of professional practice and expertise in clinical knowledge.
+Registered nurses (RNs) who take an online DNP program learn what being means and the role of female leadership in healthcare.

 The study, Women in Healthcare Leadership 2019, found that healthcare executives see the need for gender diversity in leadership but struggle to understand why it is not happening.
 The problem, the study found, is that the industry has a “change management problem.”

-The study said the path forward includes transformational changes by leadership, such as:
+The study said the path forward includes such as: